-- (b) Unless an insurer is able to cite legal grounds for withholding specific information, they must not redact or withhold any information that has specifically been requested by the Department. - 1.
-If an insurer has a reasonable belief that specific information cannot legally be provided to the department, the insurer will be required to provide, in writing, a description of any information being withheld, and cite the legal grounds for withholding such information
+- (b) Unless an insurer is able to cite legal grounds for withholding information, they must not redact or withhold any information that has been requested by the DOI. - (c) If an insurer has a reasonable belief that information cannot legally be provided to the DOI, the insurer will be required to provide, in writing, a description of any information being withheld, and cite the legal grounds for withholding such information.